How to love them if you hate people

 Now, you have a choice to make about what to do next.

-The convenient reaction would be only to get to step 1.
-Maybe 2.
+The convenient reaction would be to do nothing.
+Maybe step one.

-But make a decision today to get all the way down to 3.
+But make a decision today to get all the way down to three.

 It will get you out of your comfort zone, and for the most introverted writers (like me), it will hurt.
 But there is no gain without pain, right?

-After all, life is all about people.
-Story is all about character.
+After all, both life and stories are all about people.